i-sharma/i-sharma.github.io/_posts/2024-07-24-move-semantics-part1.md

 A few days in, I already got a feeling that making copies of objects is bad.
 Perhaps because my manager promised me a toffee for each instance of copying that I identified in the codebase, humbly bragging that I wouldn't be able to (I wasn't :')).

-The gist of the problem is that we want a way to implement move symantics and perfect forwarding in cpp.
+The gist of the problem is that we want a way to implement move semantics and perfect forwarding in cpp.
 What are these and why should you care?
 Read on to find out.

 #### So, what's copying?